Sample plan

 Jongno

 Tip: Closed Tuesdays.
-Free guided English tour at 11:00 and 13:30.
+Free guided English tours at 11:00 and 13:30.
+Combo ticket with Bukchon and Changdeokgung (the 'Four Palaces Pass', ~$8) is the better deal.

 13:00